tableau/npm-pack-here/README.md

 ### Npm-pack-here runs but webpack (or other bundler) doesn’t detect any changes

-As of Webpack v5 the default `node_modules` caching settings will likely cause issues when attempting to do local testing with `npm-pack-here`.
+As of Webpack v5 the default caching settings will likely cause issues when attempting to do local testing with `npm-pack-here`.
 The problem is the [`snapshot.managedPaths`](https://webpack.js.org/configuration/other-options/#managedpaths) default value includes the `node_modules` directory.
 With this default setting, webpack’s caching does not